 The unit is equipped with a factory-installed pump.
 The pump is pre-wired and will operate with any call for space heating or when heating an indirect water heater.
+The pump will not operate with a call for domestic hot water using the unit's internal domestic hot water tankless coil.

-The Heating boiler pump operates for 10 seconds every 24 hours to prevent it from seizing.
+The pump operates for 10 seconds every 24 hours to prevent it from seizing.
 The pump is energized 24 hours after the last call for heat and every 24 hours after that until the next call for heat.